 GSA Management and Internal Control Program

-An effective internal control program helps GSA safeguard Government resources and ensures that the agency efficiently and effectively fulfills its core mission and achieves its strategic goals.
+An effective internal control program helps the U. S. General Services Administration (GSA) safeguard Government resources and ensures that the agency efficiently and effectively fulfills its core mission and achieves its strategic goals.

 GSA evaluates internal controls across the agency at various levels of the organization.
 GSA management is responsible for establishing goals and objectives around operating environments, ensuring compliance with relevant laws and regulations, and managing both expected and unanticipated events.
-Employees across the organization are responsible for executing internal controls.
+Employees across the organization are responsible for understanding the controls applicable to their workflows and applying them in accordance with internal control guidance.

 Management’s Responsibility for Enterprise Risk Management and Internal Controls